argoproj/argo-cd/docs/proposals/server-side-apply-field-managers.md

 #### [UC-1]: As a user, I would like to manage specific fields on a Kubernetes object shared by other ArgoCD Applications.

-Change the Server-Side Apply field manager to be set by a sync option, but default to the constant `ArgoCDSSAManager`.
+Change the Server-Side Apply field manager to be unique and deterministic for each Application.

 ### Security Considerations